Whippet Diseases: Medical Specifics

 Diagnostic options:

-• ECG (Electrocardiogram): The ECG is the primary diagnostic tool for detecting cardiac arrhythmias.
-It records the heart's electrical activity and identifies irregularities in the heart's rhythm.
+• ECG (electrocardiogram): The ECG is the primary diagnostic tool for detecting cardiac arrhythmias.
+It records the electrical activity of the heart and identifies irregularities in the heart rhythm.

-• Holter monitoring (Holter monitoring): This method records heart activity over a longer period of time (usually 24 to 48 hours) to detect intermittent arrhythmias.
+• Long-term ECG (Holter monitoring): This method records heart activity over a longer period (usually 24 to 48 hours) to detect intermittent arrhythmias.

-• Echocardiography: In addition to assessing the structure of the heart, an echocardiogram can also help determine the cause of abnormal heart rhythms.
+• Echocardiography: In addition to assessing the heart structure, an echocardiogram can also help determine the cause of cardiac arrhythmias.

 Treatment options:

-• Medical therapy: Depending on the type of arrhythmia, different medications may be used, such as:
+• Drug therapy: Depending on the type of arrhythmia, various medications can be used, such as:

-• Antiarrhythmic drugs: These medications stabilize the heart rhythm and prevent irregular heartbeats.
+• Antiarrhythmics: These medications stabilize the heart rhythm and prevent irregular heartbeats.

 • Beta blockers: These reduce heart rate and improve heart function.